AlexGustafsson/homebridge-wol/README.md

 # A Wake on Lan plugin for Homebridge
 ### Turn your PCs, laptops, servers and more on and off through Siri

+> Hi!
+Are you willing to help?
+This project is looking for contributors.
+PRs are more than welcome.

+> Unsure of where to start?
+Read through open issues and try to solve them or open a new issue to start a conversation.
+> Currently, [3.3](https://github.com/AlexGustafsson/homebridge-wol/milestone/1) is the next milestone.

 <a id="quickstart"></a>
 ## Quick Start